This is my farewell to Lingvist.

 Lingvist released their Spanish course, and I recall receiving an invite for testing it out in beta.
 I didn't use it very much, since I wasn't learning Spanish.
 Eventually it was released, I think that was around 2016, possibly late 2016, as I know I recommended Lingvist to an ex-colleague who wanted to learn Spanish.
 It was at the company's D&D, I recall it well.
 My first year working.

-Lingvist is convenient, but if you are serious about your language studies, you could (should) make your own cards in Anki.
-Which is free.
+Lingvist is convenient, but if you are serious about your language studies, you could (should) make your own cards (in Anki, or another flashcard software).
+Even if you start out with some pre-made word list (and not just Lingvist, but also Memrise), eventually it makes more sense to create your own.

 The audio that they have is a nice but not completely necessary feature (especially as it's a machine that reads it, as far as I can tell).
 I can't justify the price tag in my mind.
 I know they added some new features like challenges, but I've not used them much (partially because it's off-limits to people who are using the free tier).
-The course wizard seems somewhat promising, but it looks like it's not available for German.
+The course wizard seems somewhat promising as you can customise the words to learn, but it's not available for German right now...

 I know Anki isn't the most user-friendly.
 For the longest time, I just couldn't use it.
 I couldn't start.
 The UI is bad.
 It's ugly.
 It's clunky.
 I know.
 I was there.
 I started to use it for a course I was taking, and the results were extraordinary.
 I honestly feel that Anki's SRS algorithm is much better than Memrise's and Lingvist's (and Duolingo's, if you count that too).
 There's more control - you can say how easily you remembered something, and that ease factors into the time the review comes up.
 A typo won't kill the review schedule, either.
 Yes, you can cheat too, but that's on you.